Ammonia and paper: Sustainability ideas at CES tech show | Malay Mail

 “Every year, millions of tons of plastic, glass and other useful materials are sent to landfill or dumped into rivers and oceans,” their webpage says.

-“Co-founders Aldous Hicks and Alison Richardson thought there was a better way, and they designed the Lasso system,” it adds. ― AFP
+“Co-founders Aldous Hicks and Alison Richardson thought there was a better way, and they designed the Lasso system,” it adds. — ETX Studio